 How is Ketamine Administered?

-Ketamine is administered as an IV infusion over a period of 40 minutes, at doses substantially lower than the doses used for anesthesia.
+Ketamine is administered as an IV infusion over a period of 40 minutes, at doses substantially lower than doses used for anesthesia.
 This means there is no loss of consciousness and the patient remains awake throughout each treatment.

 During the infusion, some patients experience odd perceptions, like seeing bright colors.
 Some report what is referred to as a "dissociative" or "out of body" experience.
 Most patients tolerate these experiences with no trouble, and many even find them pleasant.
 Once the infusion is complete, the dissociative effects of the drug rapidly dissipate.

 The most thoroughly studied treatment schedule is six infusions over 2-4 weeks.
 The experience of the first infusion is typically the most intense, and after treatment patients tend to require variable amounts of time to feel fully comfortable resuming their normal activity.
 As the treatment schedule progresses, patients will generally leave the office within 30 minutes of an infusion and feel quite normal.

 Cambridge Biotherapies prescribes intranasal ketamine for patients on a case-by-case basis.
 While there is very little empirically-validated evidence available to support the use of intranasal ketamine for depression and anxiety, we have found that home use of ketamine as a nasal spray can be of benefit to many patients, especially for those who have already experienced a decrease in their symptoms following a series of IV infusions.
 Intranasal ketamine is less than half the cost of IV ketamine treatment.